CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 TODO

+Seems like it's faster with this off.
+Maybe the cost of partitioning 2 million rays is a lot higher than the potential savings.

+Might want to look at an iteration of this in nsight, but I'm also really lazy so probably not.

 - Stream compaction helps most after a few bounces.
 Print and plot the effects of stream compaction within a single iteration (i.e. the number of unterminated rays after each bounce) and evaluate the benefits you get from stream compaction.
 - Compare scenes which are open (like the given cornell box) and closed (i.e. no light can escape the scene).
 Again, compare the performance effects of stream compaction!
 Remember, stream compaction only affects rays which terminate, so what might you expect?

 ### Sort rays by material type

 TODO

+### Russian roulette path termination

+TODO

+- Compare number of rays per depth with and without russian roulette

 ### First bounce cache